DavidBll12/ITSM-Metrics-Script/README.md

 Email Content Generation: The script then compiles all these metrics and comparisons into a string formatted as the content for an email to leadership.
 This content provides a week-to-week update on the status, trend, and detailed breakdown of ITSM problem management metrics.

 Run the script using a Python interpreter.
 It will load the data from the specified Excel file and print the formatted email content string to the console.
-Be sure to update the Excel file name and paths to the cell references if they change.